LFattorini/Capstone-project-churn-prediction-Udacity/README.md

     - estimator
     - evaluator
     - metadata

-- data
-  - mini_sparkify_event_data.json # mini-data file (128MB)

   - demo
-  - main.png # the screenshot of the main page
-  - result.png # the screenshot of page with prediction result
-  - demo1.gif # animation with successful prediction
-  - demo2.gif # animation with prediction of churn
+    - demo_webapp.gif # animation with prediction of churn
   - Sparkify.ipynb # Jupyter notebook that contains detailed data analysis and model building with Spark (Pyspark and SparkML libraries) run on the small subset
-- Sparkify_AWS-110321.ipynb # Jupyter notebook that contains the analysis run using the full available dataseton AWS EMR
+  - Sparkify_AWS-110321.ipynb # Jupyter notebook that contains the analysis run using the full available dataset on AWS EMR
 ```
 ## Instructions for running the web app: